 Chicago Cubs Odds

-The 2022 season isn’t going well, but Iowa bets on the Chicago Cubs can still help the summer days go by.
+The 2024 season has been up-and-down so far, but Iowa bets on the Chicago Cubs can still help the summer days go by.
 Iowa has a generous base of Cubs fans who spent past seasons watching the team on WGN in the early days of cable.
-Plus, Iowans have cheered on players from AAA Iowa Cubs who moved on to the Big Leagues.
+Plus, Iowans have cheered on many players from AAA Iowa Cubs who moved on to the “show.”

 Regardless of the expectations for the MLB team this year, betting on Cubs remains popular.
 PlayIA is your one-stop guide to MLB betting.
 Opportunities include player and team futures, first five betting and totals wagers on individual games.